netgroup-polito/un-orchestrator/use-cases/frog/README.md

 Frog use case
 ===================

-This README details the frog use case, that needs to work with the [service layer](https://github.com/netgroup-polito/frog4-service-layer) and the [global orchestrator](https://github.com/netgroup-polito/frog4-orchestrator).
+This README details the FROG use case, that needs to work with the [service layer](https://github.com/netgroup-polito/frog4-service-layer) and the [global orchestrator](https://github.com/netgroup-polito/frog4-orchestrator).
 In this folder you can find all the configuration files and VNFs required.
 The scenario is composed by four components:
 > - **Fat CPE**:  a CPE with NFV capabilities;
 > - **Slim CPE**:  a resource-constraint CPE (it doesn't run VNF);